scrawler-labs/router/README.md

     public function getAbc()
     {
-      // You can also set session and redirect to internal urls
+      // You can also set parameters to session and redirect to internal urls
       $response = new RedirectResponse('http://example.com/');
     }
 }